nikolac/doc.nuxeo.com-content/src/nxdoc/getting-started/configure-nuxeo-platform.md

 1. In Studio, select **Page Providers**, then **New**.

 1. We'll give our page provider the ID `contract`.
-To the existing query filter, we'll add:
+To filter our custom document type `BCContract`, we'll add to the existing query filter:

 ```sql
 AND ecm:primaryType = 'BCContract'
 ```

-which will filter our custom document type, `BCContract`.

 {{#> callout type='tip' }}
 You can add to the query filter to further tailor your search results.
 Try filtering out contracts that haven't been cancelled!